-An A1 story illuminating how subtle changes to the Catholic book of liturgies will deeply affect the daily rituals of Hong Kong’s 100,000 believers and their relationship with their God.
+A front page story illuminating how subtle changes to the Catholic book of liturgies will deeply affect the daily rituals of Hong Kong’s 100,000 believers and their relationship with their God.

 ‘Man identifies triad ‘brothers’ who hacked rival gang boss,’ South China Morning Post, 14 January 2011

 Court account of the high-profile, brutal murder of a triad boss outside the five-star Kowloon Shangri-La hotel, where eyewitness gang members testified against their own former triad ‘brothers’.